Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 After you determine your business’s legal structure, you’ll need to file the necessary paperwork.

-The U.S. Small Business Administration tells us that some form of license or permit is necessary for virtually every type of business.
+The U.S. Small Business Administration tells us that some form of license or permit is necessary for virtually every type of new business.
 Their website has all of the info you need to find out what sort of license or permit you’ll need to start a business in your state.

 Legal details squared away?
 Then it’s time to think about the specifics of your business.
 Entrepreneur contributor Toby Nwazor advocates for creating a business plan: